brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ![image18]({{ site.baseurl }}/images/2018-05-21-image-18.png)

-We can see that 'Dementia' and 'No Dementia' samples are pretty evenly split between these two major clusters in the MDS plot.
+We can see that "Dementia" and "No Dementia" samples are pretty evenly split between the two major clusters in the first two dimensions as well as between males and females.

 ### Conclusions & Next Steps
 This was very revealing and not at all what I expected.
-When I first saw the two clusters in the first MDS plot, I immediately thought they would be expression profiles from males and females but that was not the case.
+When I first saw the two clusters in the first two MDS dimensions, I immediately thought they would be expression profiles from males and females, but that was not the case.
 The profiles do separate based on the donor's sex but along the third dimension.

 It's interesting that the expression profiles from hippocampal samples appear so dissimiliar from the other samples.
 I'm afraid comparing the expression patterns in those samples to others could be a bit like comparing apples and oranges.
-I got the same results using 'biological coefficient of variation' (BCV) as the measure of differential expression (instead of logFC) and using several different filtering conditions.
+Using "biological coefficient of variation" (BCV) as the measure of differential expression (instead of logFC) or different filtering conditions doesn't seem to alter the clustering results that much.
 So, for next time, I'll split the gene expression data up according to the region of the brain the sample came from and perform the rest of the differential expression analysis within those groups.

-Until then, happy coding, friends!
+Until then, thanks for reading & happy coding, friends!